 The mission of the program is to prepare students to succeed in the construction management profession by providing them with essential technical, managerial, and communication skills and practical experiences.

-Check out the Burg Blog to see Columbia Construction present.
+Check out the Burg Blog to see the Columbia Construction presentation.

 Curriculum and Other Information